fleetdm/fleet/handbook/digital-experience/process-for-submitting-and-publishing-articles.md

 | Non-urgent posts | Three business days |
 | Posts requiring a technical review | Three business days |

-> Review times for posts requiring a technical review may vary depending on the Engineering and Security team’s schedule.
+> Review times for posts requiring a technical review may vary depending on the Engineering and Security teams' schedules.
 E.g., if a review coincides with a product release.

 ## Pre-publication checklist